Alex-Devoid/buncombe-property-tax-analysis/README.md

 Further research is needed to fully understand the relationship between unpaid property bills and gentrification in Buncombe County.
 However, unpaid bills could be an early-stage symptom of gentrification, as it becomes more expensive to pay taxes on homes.

 This is the beginning of a model that tries to predict unpaid bills.
-Perhaps learning more about what may cuase unpaid bills could help us make public policy recommendations to curb gentrification.
+Perhaps learning more about what potentially causes unpaid bills could help us make public policy recommendations to curb gentrification.

 The variable `total_value_pct_change` represents the percent change in taxable real estate value for single-family homes from 2020 to 2021, and `unpaid_bill` is a binary variable indicating whether or not a property owner has an unpaid bill.